-Across Scotland, Waverley Care marked World AIDS Day with events, testing, and campaigning.
-Read on to find out what we got up to.
+Across Scotland, Waverley Care marked World AIDS Day 2022 with events, testing, and campaigning.

 Events and Fundraising

 Having as many people as possible know their status is one of the most important means to reaching zero HIV transmissions by 2030.
-Our teams offered free, confidential HIV testing across Scotland to members of the public.
-In Edinburgh, our SX project set up in Waverley Market and Crew, while teams in the north of Scotland offered testing in Oban and Inverness.
+Our teams offered free, confidential HIV testing in Edinburgh, Oban, and Inverness to members of the public.

 Policy and Campaigns